 Quintman completed his undergraduate studies at Hampshire College and his graduate work at the University of Michigan.
 He served for seven years as Academic Director of the School for International Training’s Tibetan Studies program based in Kathmandu.
 Between 2001-2007 he also designed and led a summer program for Tibetan Studies in Tibet offered through the University of Michigan.
 Prior to joining Wesleyan, he taught at Princeton University, where he held the Cotsen-Mellon Fellowship in the History of the Book in the Society of Fellows in the Liberal Arts, and at Yale University.

 Quintman currently serves as the President of the Board of Directors of the Buddhist Digital Resource Center (BDRC) and South Asia book review editor for The Journal of Asian Studies.
 He is former Co-Chair of the Tibetan and Himalayan Religions Group of the American Academy of Religion and co-leads an ongoing collaborative workshop on Religion and the Literary in Tibet.
 He helped establish the Yale Himalaya Initiative for which he served as Faculty Coordinator.
 From 2015–2017, he was a Collaborative Research Fellow in the ACLS-Robert H. N. Ho Family Foundation Program in Buddhist Studies.
-During 2018–2020, he is a Research Fellow in the ACLS-Robert H. N. Ho Family Foundation Program in Buddhist Studies.
+During 2018–2020, he was a Research Fellow in the ACLS-Robert H. N. Ho Family Foundation Program in Buddhist Studies.

 Andrew Quintman’s CV is available here.